 In that, it is recommended that each tower displays a copy of the leaflet ’Protecting Young Ringers’ which can also be downloaded from the CCCBR.
 Protecting Young Ringers

-If anyone has a problem obtaining this, please Contact either of us.
+If anyone has a problem obtaining this, please contact the Association Safeguarding Officer.

 In addition, the Diocese of Norwich has published extensive guidelines for the protection of children, young people and vulnerable adults, called Safe Haven which is available to download or in a print copy.